raspberrypilearning/interactive-animation/en/step_7.md

 If you have time, keep adding more sprites.
 Make each one a little different to the others.

 --- /task ---

+*[algorithm]: A set of precise instructions for performing a task.

 --- save ---